100 Miles. 3 Countries. 4 Kids. 1 Mom. Hiking the Tour du Mont Blanc

 Q: Where can I park my car or rental car?

-I’ve heard that there is a free parking lot in Les Houches where you can leave your vehicle while you hike the tour.
+There is a free parking lot in Les Houches where you can leave your vehicle while you hike the tour.
 You may want to contact the Tourist Office or inquire at your first night’s hotel/gite.

 Q: Should you stay in the moment or instagram your adventure?